+We continue past a snack shop and out through automatic doors into a courtyard.
 I can’t help but think that having to go outdoors while hauling luggage would be a major problem in the heat of Texas, but here it’s in the upper 70’s, lower 80’s at most.
 It’s pretty nice.

 We enter the tower through another set of double doors and take a glass elevator to the tenth floor.
-The view from this elevator is the courtyard and pool area, but what we’re most wanting to see is the view to the north – Disneyland!
+The view from this elevator is the courtyard and pool area, but what we’re most wanting to see is the view to the north – Disneyland !

 On reaching the tenth floor, we wheel our bags down the hallway towards our room.
 There are black and white pictures of early Disneyland hanging in some areas of the halls – a very nice touch.
 We may not be staying in an actual Disney hotel, but the pictures definitely create some of the same atmosphere.